Abel Alier

-Abel Alier Kwai (born June 23, 1933) is a South Sudanese politician and judge who served as Vice President of Sudan between 1971 and 1982 and as President of the High Executive Council of the Southern Sudan Autonomous Region between 1972 and 1978.
-After Sudan gained independence from the United Kingdom in 1956, Southern Sudan was not left as an independent state.
-This led to a deadly war a year before the independence.
-A party in the war was Anyanya 1 Under Joseph Lagu.
+Abel Alier Kwai (born June 23, 1933) is a South Sudanese politician and judge who served as First Vice President of Sudan between 1971 and 1982 and as President of the High Executive Council of the Southern Sudan Autonomous Region between 1972 and 1978.
 Abel Alier was a politician who managed to complete his college education among many Southern Sudanese.
 He is an internationally respected judge, human-rights lawyer and activist on behalf of Christians in the Sudan.
 Former Vice President of Sudan (1971–1982), he served as the first president of the High Executive Council of Southern Sudan.
 He sits on the Permanent Court of International Arbitration in The Hague and is recognized as Sudan's most prominent Christian lawyer.
 His latest book is Southern Sudan: Too Many Agreements Dishonoured.

-Early years, 1933–1972
+Early years

-Alier was born in June 1933 in the Bor District of the Upper Nile State in the then Anglo-Egyptian Sudan (the region where he was born is now part of South Sudan).
+Alier was born in June 1933 in the Bor District of the Upper Nile State in Anglo-Egyptian Sudan (now within South Sudan).
 He attended the renowned Rumbek Secondary School, which educated many South Sudanese leaders.
 He also attended the Wad Saina School in northern Sudan.
-He graduated from Law School of University of Khartoum and has his own law firm prior to his appointment as magistrate, becoming the first Sudanese judge of southern origin.
+He graduated from Law School of University of Khartoum and had his own law firm prior to his appointment as magistrate, becoming the first Sudanese judge of southern origin.
 He was active in the Southern Front since its foundation in 1964 and was in of its representatives at the Round Table Conference in 1965.
 He was elected to the National Parliament from 1968 to 1969 for Bor South constituency.
 He subsequently held several ministerial positions in the Sudanese government.

 Addis Ababa Agreement of 1972

-In 1972 a peace agreement was signed in Addis Ababa, Ethiopia.
-Abel Alier became instrumental in that agreement which permitted Southern Sudan to have its own autonomous government in Juba.
-Abel Alier became a Vice President of Sudan when Numeiri was the president.
-Mr. Abel Alier is from the southern part of Dinka Bor.
-He is older than the late charismatic leader Dr. John Garang.
-Abel Alier never joined the Southern rebellion, but he has often been instrumental in helping negotiate a peaceful settlement between The North and Southern Sudan.
+Abel Alier was instrumental in the creation of the 1972 Addis Ababa Agreement which permitted southern Sudan to have its own autonomous government based out of Juba.
+Alier became a Vice President of Sudan under Gaafar Nimeiry.

-In 2005 he headed the committee that was appointed to investigate the death of Dr. Garang when he left Uganda for Sudan.
-Dr. John Garang died in a plane crash and Mr. Abiel Alier with the team did their part to investigate the possible mechanical failure that led to the crash which was regionally blamed on a bad weather and lack of clear visibility although the Ugandan President Yoweri Museveni hinted that the possibility of a foul play was something that shouldn't be dismissed or disregarded.
+In 2005 he headed the committee that was appointed to investigate the death of John Garang who had died in a helicopter crash after leaving Uganda for Sudan.
+Alier and his team did their part to investigate the possible mechanical failure that led to the crash which had been blamed on bad weather and lack of visibility although the Ugandan President Yoweri Museveni hinted that the possibility of foul play was something that shouldn't be dismissed or disregarded.